 *Source: Association of Fundraising Professionals Annual Fundraising Effectiveness Survey Report

-One of the most difficult tasks in leadership is pointing the ship and keeping it focused every day, remedy week, page month and year, upon reaching a critical destination.
+One of the most difficult tasks in leadership is pointing the ship and keeping it focused every day, week, month and year, upon reaching a critical destination.
 To review: Having a clear understanding the values and vision of the organization (V of VALCORT) is essential for creating trust and getting others to join in the quest.
 Without clarity of this, people can’t understand your direction, buy-in, and invest their own passion, time and energy in accomplishing the vision.
-Withou...Read More »
+Without clarity...Read More »

-While I enjoy a cup of coffee every day, hospital I know that I need to drink water.
-Water sustains life, viagra order coffee is a substitute, albeit a fine one.
+While I enjoy a cup of coffee every day, I know that I need to drink water.
+Water sustains life, coffee is a substitute, albeit a fine one.
 Growing up in my father’s house, tea was always the beverage of choice.
 Now I have to say, my first impression of a swig of coffee was bitter, harsh, strong.
 It wasn’t my “cup of tea.”
 But I soon learned that wooing my wife required daily conversation over coffee, bread and cheese.
-And I acquired a taste for it that continues with a ...Read More »
+And I acquired a taste for it that continues with a daily morning cup w...Read More »

 Values are the heart motivation that cause people to make choices and take action.
 They are based on beliefs or ideals about what is good or or bad and desirable or undesirable.
 Values can be lasting and intrinsic, such as the inherent value of life, friendship, community.
 They can also be secondary, or learned and adaptive values such as wealth, mobility, or fitness.
 Values inform us in the decisions we make influencing our purchases, attitudes, behaviors.
 Values can change over time and across a lifetime.
 For example, the values an adolescent holds may be very different from the values the same person holds as an eighty year old.